udevbe/greenfield/README.md

 This approach allows for a pure client side application to run inside the browser without the drawbacks of network latency or server load, while still being able to interact (copy/paste & drag'n drop) with native server-side applications.

-Installation :computer:
+Installation :computer: and running :running_man:
 ============

-Clone this repo and inside the cloned directory run:
+Clone this repo.

-`npm install`
+- compositor:

+  Inside the `compositor` directory run `npm install`.
+To start the compositor run `npm start:dev`.
+Open a browser (firefox or chrome) and go to `localhost:8080`.

+- application end-point

+  Inside the `app-endpointd` directory run `npm install`.
+To start the end-point daemon, first make sure the compositor is running, then start the endpoint with `npm start`.

-At runtime you will also need gstreamer-1.x with the following plugins:
+At runtime, the endpoint will need gstreamer-1.x with the following plugins:
 - appsrc
 - glupload
 - glcolorconvert